In Case You Missed Out…Enjoy These Recent Suddenly Senior Columns

-Frank’s wife, Carolyn, finds (to her horror!) her mother’s words pouring from her month as she threatens a grandson with a bath.
+Frank’s wife, Carolyn, finds (to her horror!) her mother’s words pouring from her mouth as she threatens a grandson with a bath.
 The words have no effect.
 Years ago, they had no effect on Carolyn.
 Or, before that, on her mother.
 Is this in our DNA?
-Did our Neanderthal forebears use the same empty phases?
+Did our Neanderthal forebears use the same empty phrases?

 My generation’s made a mess of things.
 Sorry, but it’s up to you to reclaim democracy.
 Here’s how to start.

 As we age, you’d think we’d get wiser.
 Make fewer mistakes.
 Transcend foolishness.
 But it doesn’t work that way.
 Read why.

 Meet my neighbor, Mary.
 She’s 91 and proves life can be most beautiful at its sunset.
 I want to be just like Mary when I grow up.
 Read why.